jondot/webogram/README.md

 # Webogram

-Snap web pages through Instagram inspired filters.
-You can use this to generate wallpapers for phone and desktop, icons, and [book covers](http://leanpub.com/the-little-metrics-book):
+Snap your web pages through Instagram inspired filters.
+You can use this to generate wallpapers for phone and desktop, icons, and [book covers](http://leanpub.com/the-little-metrics-book) like this one:

 ![](https://s3.amazonaws.com/titlepages.leanpub.com/the-little-metrics-book/large?1459801456)

 ## Quick start